paulnasca/paulstretch_cpp/readme.txt

 This algorithm/program is suitable only for extreme stretching the audio.

-There is lot room for improvements on this algorithm like:
-    - on sharp attacks to make the window smaller and larger on steady sounds.
-This avoid adding constant sidebands on steady sounds and smoothing too much the sharp sounds.
-    - even for small window, the sidebands produced can be lowered (how?)

 Tips:
 	You can change the default output device with "PA_RECOMMENDED_OUTPUT_DEVICE" environment variable (used by PortAudio).
 	eg: set PA_RECOMMENDED_OUTPUT_DEVICE=1  #where 1 represents the index of the device; you can try other values for other devices